 Criminal justice professionals who are juggling jobs, family, and other obligations or individuals who are employed in another area but are interested in pursuing a career in criminal justice and criminology will find this program an outstanding option.

-Contact the program advisor to start developing your personal plan of study.
+Contact your program advisor to start developing your personal plan of study.

-Ball State's degree in criminal justice and criminology offers a giant competitive advantage as you advance your career-—the ability to be customized to your career goals.
-Ball State has shortened its list of required courses for the degree, so that you can choose from more elective courses.
-Just let your advisor know if you want your degree plan you want to point your career to any of the following specialties: policing, courts, victimology, corrections, or special populations.
+Ball State's degree in criminal justice and criminology offers a giant competitive advantage as you advance your career—it can be customized to match your career goals.
+The list of required courses has been shortened, so that you can choose from more elective courses.
+Let your advisor know if you want your degree plan to specialize in policing, courts, victimology, corrections, or special populations.

 As you may know, criminal justice employers are increasingly looking for employees with bachelor’s degrees.
 Ball State’s answer to this need is a program that prepares you with strong writing, communication, leadership, and interpersonal skills.
 For instance, to be a probation officer in the state of Indiana requires a bachelor’s degree, and many police departments and law enforcement agencies strongly prefer one for their officers even if they do not technically require it.